ivan-paleo/DMTA.Ctenacanths/analysis/scripts/Sharks_3_Plots.md

            # Choose a light theme
            theme_classic() +

-           # The qualitative 'Set2' palette of RColorBrewer is colorblind friendly
+           # The qualitative 'Set1' palette of RColorBrewer is possibly not colorblind-friendly,
+           # but there is no colorblind-friendly alternative with 9 values
            scale_color_brewer(palette = 'Set1')

   # Return ggplot object